 How do I apply?

 Adjudicated Artist & Artisan Day Vendors must apply for the program every two years.
 Successful applicants of the 2017 Adjudication will be able to sell their wares in the Public Market from April 1, 2017 to March 31, 2019.
-DOWNLOAD THE 2017 APPLICATION AT THE BOTTOM OF THIS PAGE.
+Please note that the next intake of Artist & Artisan vendors will be in February 2019.
+APPLICATIONS WILL BE AVAILABLE ONLINE IN LATE 2018/EARLY 2019.

 What happens once I get accepted?